 For local companies, the holidays can be an exciting time of year.
 A time to drum up new business, promote exclusive sales, and really engage with their customers.
 With all of the hustle and bustle, it’s easy to forget to stay engaged and in communication with both loyal and prospective shoppers.
 To gear up and help make this season merry and bright, I’ve put together some quick and simple local SEO tips to get you in front of your audience and get the register singing.

 1. Let Them Know You’re Open

 Posting your holiday hours are crucial.
 Put yourself in your customers’ shoes.
 They’re looking for a last-minute gift or are beyond excited about your big offer.
 They’ve found your hours online, hopped in the car, wallet in hand, only to discover your business is closed.
 Bah Humbug!
-Don’t count on them to come back any time soon.
+Don’t count on them to come back anytime soon.

 Or maybe you’ve extended your hours to drive more business, but you failed to update your online profiles.
 While the minutes tick by, your customers are busy shopping elsewhere.
-You know, that business who’s open until 10 pm – and updated their Google My Business page.
+You know, that business that’s open until 10 pm – and updated their Google My Business page.